-3. One-half of each of the then current IESG and IAB positions is selected to be reviewed each year.
+Approximately one-half of each of the then current IESG and IAB positions, and one IAOC position, is selected to be reviewed each year.

-The intent of this rule to ensure the review of approximately one-half of each of the IESG and IAB sitting members each year.
-It is recognized that circumstances may exist that will require the nominating committee to review more or less than one-half of the current positions, e.g., if the IESG or IAB have re-organized prior to this process and created new positions, if there are an odd number of current positions, or if a member unexpectedly resigns.
+The intent of this rule is to ensure the review of approximately onehalf of each of the IESG and IAB sitting members, and one of the two nominated IAOC positions, each year.
+It is recognized that circumstances may exist that will require the nominating committee to review more or less than the usual number of positions, e.g., if the IESG, IAB, or IAOC have reorganized prior to this process and created new positions, if there are an odd number of current positions, or if a member unexpectedly resigns.